constantinadrian/savour/README.md

     ##### Steps to follow

-    1. At the top of the repository click on Code and click on download zip and extracting the zip file to your chosen folder or keep the same name
+    1. At the top of the repository click on Code and click on download zip and extract the zip file to your chosen folder or keep the same name

         ![](static/readme/code-clone.jpg)